hashicorp/vault-lambda-extension/README.md

 and all configuration is supplied via environment variables.
 There are two methods to read secrets, which can both be used side-by-side:

+* **Recommended**: Make unauthenticated requests to the extension's local proxy server at `http://127.0.0.1:8200`, which will add an authentication header and proxy to the configured `VAULT_ADDR`.
+Responses from Vault are returned without modification.
 * Configure environment variables such as `VAULT_SECRET_PATH` for the extension to read a secret and write it to disk.
-* **Recommended**: Make unauthenticated requests to the extension's local server at `http://127.0.0.1:8200`, which will add an authentication header and proxy to the configured `VAULT_ADDR`.

 ## Getting Started